Tessa Dellarose

-Tessa Elise Dellarose (born April 2, 2004) is an American college soccer player who plays as a left back or defensive midfielder for the North Carolina Tar Heels.
-She won the 2024 national championship with the Tar Heels.
-She represented the United States at the under-20 level.
+Tessa Elise Dellarose (born April 2, 2004) is an American professional soccer player who plays as a midfielder or defender for Chicago Stars FC of the National Women's Soccer League (NWSL).
+She played college soccer for the North Carolina Tar Heels, winning the national championship and earning All-American honors in 2024.
+She has represented the United States at the youth international level.

 Early life

 Dellarose was born in Pittsburgh, Pennsylvania, to Melinda and Ron Dellarose, and has two older siblings.
 Her father played college baseball at Duquesne.
 Dellarose was raised in Grindstone, Pennsylvania.
 She played three seasons of high school soccer at Brownsville High School, where she became captain and set a school record with 108 career goals.
 She committed to the University of North Carolina as a sophomore.
-She sat out her senior high school season to play with her Pittsburgh Riverhounds academy club and the youth national team.
+She sat out her senior high school season to focus on her Pittsburgh Riverhounds academy team and the youth national team.

 College career

 On her first day of preseason training with the North Carolina Tar Heels in 2022, Dellarose set a team record in the beep test (multi-stage fitness test) by reaching level 57, a mark she surpassed the next year at 63.
-She started almost every game of her freshman season, receiving All-ACC third team and ACC all-freshman honors, and helped North Carolina reach the national title game.
-After being used mostly off the bench as a sophomore, she returned to the starting lineup in her junior season and played the second-most minutes of any field player for North Carolina in 2024.
-She scored four goals and added a team-joint-high seven assists, earning third-team All-ACC and fourth-team United Soccer Coaches All-American honors.
-In the NCAA tournament, she scored the last-minute winner in a 1–0 victory against Santa Clara in the second round and assisted Kate Faasse's golden goal from a corner kick in a 2–1 win against Penn State in the quarterfinals.
-North Carolina defeated Wake Forest 1–0 in the final for the program's 23rd national title and first since 2012.
+Primarily a defensive midfielder, she also played left back for the Tar Heels.
+She started almost every game as a freshman in 2022, earning third-team All-ACC honors, and helped the team reach the national title game, losing to UCLA.

+After mostly playing off the bench as a sophomore in 2023, Dellarose returned to the starting lineup as a junior in 2024, playing the second-most field minutes on the team as co-captain.
+She recorded career highs with four goals and a team-joint-high seven assists, earning third-team All-ACC and fourth-team All-American honors.
+In the NCAA tournament, she scored the last-minute winner in the 1–0 second round win over Santa Clara and assisted Kate Faasse's golden goal from a corner kick in the quarterfinal 2–1 win against Penn State.
+North Carolina won 1–0 against Wake Forest in the final, winning their 23rd national title and first since 2012.

+Dellarose missed five games as a senior after tearing the quadriceps tendon in her left leg over the summer before returning to the field as co-captain in 2025.
+Unseeded in the NCAA tournament, the Tar Heels went to the third round before losing TCU on penalties, though Dellarose made hers.
+She finished her college career with 89 games played, 63 started, and 6 goals.

 During her college years, Dellarose played in the USL W League for Racing Louisville in 2022 and 2024 and joined the newly formed Pittsburgh Riveters in 2025.
 She also represented the US Women–sponsored team in the Soccer Tournament 2024.
 She scored the winning goal in the final game and was named the tournament's most valuable player.